Keylime Interactive

 Comparative Analysis

-We needed insight into the tools that are currently available with a comparative analysis.
-We researched existing platforms that provide upskilling resources with features that include artificial intelligence.
+To gain insight into the tools that are currently available, we conducted a comparative analysis.
+I researched career coaching platforms that provide upskilling resources with features that include artificial intelligence.

 Specialized Learning